 Once the exposure is nailed down, then it's time to start working with your subject and getting a great expression out of them, as well as a strong composition.
 The real hard work in my opinion.

-Well, I guess I'll leave it there for now.
 If you made it this far, give yourself a pat on the back.
 We both made it through my first studio lighting tutorial relatively unscathed.
 I hope you liked the tutorial and really do hope you give it try.
 It's easy, so why not?
-If you have any questions about this lighting setup, please feel free to email me through my contact page, or you can get at me on my Facebook Page.
+If you have any questions about this lighting setup, please feel free to get in touch with me through the Contact Page.